lvming6816077/H5FullscreenPage/README.md

 After every page into the screen this function will run and give a param to this page dom.
 ####pageHide
 After every page out the screen this function will run and give a param to this page dom.
+####useShakeDevice
+Provide the devicemotion interface to listen the shakedevice event need a speed and callback, give a param to this page dom when callback run.
 ####useArrow
 Is use arrow or not.
 ####useAnimation